Natchaphon-GameDev/Natchaphon-Sirisangsawang-Port/README.md

         <sub><b> Kai Defend was developed with
 <a href="https://unity.com/" target="_blank"> Unity </a> and
 <a href="https://firebase.google.com/" target="_blank"> FireBase </a> <br> <br>
-Kai Defend is a card tower defense game and based on a mobile platform and use firebase to store the player's score.
+Kai Defend is a mobile game in the style of RTS Tower Defense, <br> combining the game style of an endless and has an RNG that allows players to draw a turret card.<br> came out as a game in the form of placing turrets to survive in each wave and get to the top of the leaderboard.
 </b></sub>
     </td>
   </tr>